-A couple weekends ago, I visited Portland for my third time and decided to do something new by joining a downtown Portland food tour!
+A couple weekends ago, I visited Portland and had an afternoon to myself before traveling for work.
+I decided to do something new by joining a downtown Portland food tour!
 Portland has such a unique history with food carts and I wanted to learn more about local spots and also the city’s history.
 Eat Adventures has 4 different tour options and I chose the Deluxe Downtown Foodie Experience Tour.
 I was also really interested in the Food Carts & Neighborhood Tour but since I was only free on Sunday there’s not that many food carts that are open!

-In the Deluxe Downtown Foodie Experience, we hit up a total of 6 spots in about 3 hours and I was left with a full belly and lots of new knowledge!
+In the Deluxe Downtown Foodie Experience, our tour group hit up a total of 6 spots in about 3 hours and I was left with a full belly and lots of new knowledge!
 The tour costs $89 and all the food samples and drink samples are included!
 I’ll share with you the restaurants we hit up and what type of food samples we got to try.

 Starting Point: Headwaters

-We started at 2pm in the Headwaters restaurant which is actually part of the Heathman Hotel.
+The tour started at 2pm in the Headwaters restaurant which is actually part of the Heathman Hotel.
 I don’t normally like to eat at restaurants in hotels, but this one was beautifully decorated and actually had a good value menu.
-To start things off, our tour guide showed us a map of Downtown Portland and the general direction of our tour.
-We got to enjoy a Peter Allen pilsner to start off the tour since Portland is such a beer city!
+To start things off, the tour guide showed us a map of Downtown Portland and the general direction of our tour.
+I got to enjoy a Peter Allen pilsner to start off the tour since Portland is such a beer city!
 The food sample we got was a sturgeon with herring schmear.
 You would think it’s very fishy but it’s actually quite neutral, creamy and pairs very well with the light chip we were given.

 Stop #2: Luc Lac